Skip to main content

 “Pratap?…” Charumati smiled.

-Aurangzeb angered by this, attacked Mewar again and this time Raj Singh politically played his part offering peace as Jaipur and Jodhpur didn’t ally.
-The mended relations broke again as Mewar once again, alone, Continued to fight the Mughals as Shivaji’s rebellions rose in the west.
-Aurangzeb’s defeat at Raj Singh’s hand was the most significant proof that the Mughals were now weak and prompted many smaller rebellions across the empire.
+Aurangzeb, angered by this, attacked Mewar again and this time Raj Singh politically played his part, offering peace as Jaipur and Jodhpur didn’t ally.
+The mended relations broke again as Mewar, once again, alone, continued to fight the Mughals as Shivaji’s rebellions rose in the west.
+Aurangzeb’s defeat at Raj Singh’s hands was the most significant proof that the Mughals were now weak and prompted many smaller rebellions across the empire.

 Menal temple in ruins

-All these wouldn’t have happened if Charumati like many others had silently accepted the wrongdoings and not protested or called out to the one she loved.
+All these wouldn’t have happened if Charumati, like many others, had silently accepted the wrongdoings and not protested or called out to the one she loved.
 She laid a foundation of trust in Rajsingh that Rajputs could now unite to win against Mughals and that it was just the beginning of regaining Mewar’s glory and the downfall of the Mughal Empire.
-We salute the brave women of Rajputana like Ranisa Charumati who put their self respects above all and are remembered for time immortal.
+We salute the brave women of Rajputana, like Ranisa Charumati, who put their self-respect above all and are remembered for time immemorial.

 Popular posts from this blog